When and how much will gasoline prices drop?: This is what experts say following the agreement between Iran and the US.

-The peace agreement between the United States and Iran, announced on Sunday by the Prime Minister of Pakistan, Shehbaz Sharif, caused an immediate drop in oil prices this Monday, but experts warn that consumers will have to wait months before seeing real relief at the pump.
+The peace agreement between the United States and Iran, announced this Sunday by Pakistan's Prime Minister, Shehbaz Sharif, triggered an immediate drop in oil prices on Monday.

 The impact of the conflict on prices

-Trump confirmed the agreement on Truth Social with a triumphant message: "Let the oil flow!", authorizing the opening of the Strait of Hormuz and the lifting of the U.S. naval blockade.
+Trump confirmed the agreement with Iran on Truth Social with a triumphant message: "Let the oil flow!" authorizing the reopening of the Strait of Hormuz and the lifting of the U.S. naval blockade.

-Daniel Evans, global head of research for fuels and refining at S&P Global Energy, explained that vessels loaded with crude oil have been stranded in the Persian Gulf for over three months, unable to safely navigate the maritime route.
+Daniel Evans, global head of research on fuels and refining at S&P Global Energy, explained that tankers loaded with crude have been stranded in the Persian Gulf for over three months without being able to safely navigate the shipping lane.

 "It will take time for people to feel comfortable and for insurance to be in place... especially to deploy personnel on the ground and restart some of these assets," Evans noted.

-The expert added that "for a ship to enter, it is necessary to be certain that there is a sufficiently wide safety window for it to come in, load, and leave."
+The expert added that "in order for a ship to come in, one must be certain that there is a sufficiently wide safety window for it to enter, load, and leave."

-Who recovers faster and who will take longer?
+Who will recover faster and who will take longer?

-Daniel Sternoff, a researcher at the Center on Global Energy Policy at Columbia University, added another warning: countries that halted production will be reluctant to restart until they are certain that the strait will be stable and that the ceasefire will last longer than 30 or 60 days.
-"We don't know what 'open' means or what the outflow speed of the trapped material will be," he noted.
+Daniel Sternoff, researcher at the Center on Global Energy Policy at Columbia University, added another warning: countries that shut down production will not want to restart until they know that the strait will be stable and that the ceasefire will last more than 30 or 60 days.

 The roadmap for the consumer

-According to Patrick De Haan, an analyst at GasBuddy, the recovery will be gradual: a third of the increase could reverse in one to three months, another third between three to six months, and a return to pre-crisis prices would not occur until early or mid 2027.
+According to Patrick De Haan, an analyst at GasBuddy, the recovery will be gradual: a third of the increase could be reversed in one to three months, another third between three and six months, and a return to prices before the crisis would not occur until early to mid-2027.

 Filed under: